-The position an open space sits within the open space hierarchy indicates the role it is expected to perform, its size, the catchment it serves, expected usage and length of stay, the desired standard of embellishment and level of maintenance required.
+The position an open space sits within the hierarchy indicates the role it is expected to perform, its size, the catchment it serves, expected usage and length of stay, the desired standard of embellishment and level of maintenance required.
 Generally, the wider the catchment served by an open space, the more intensively developed and managed the space will be.
-It is also recognised that categories of open space can be nested within one another.
-For example an open space classified as district level because of its size and level of embellishment, may also act as a local or neighbourhood open space for nearby residents.
+The standards for embellishment are important in defining open spaces and in meeting users' needs.